suhvishalp/cg-java-1224/readme.md

             - **Map<K, V> interface
             --------------------------------
-                - models a collection of elements in the form of key-value pairs
+                - models a "collection of elements in the form of key-value pairs"

                             Map<K, V> interface
                                 |